Martin Dunbar-Nasmith: Later naval career

 Later in the war, Nasmith was in charge of the Seventh Submarine Flotilla in the Baltic and Senior Naval Officer at Reval (later Tallinn), and was appointed CB in 1920 for that service.
 He was captain of HMS Iron Duke from 1921 to 1923.

 He was appointed Commandant of the Royal Naval College, Dartmouth, in 1926 and then became Rear Admiral Submarines in 1929.
 He became Commander-in-Chief, East Indies in 1932 and Second Sea Lord and Chief of Naval Personnel in 1935.
 He was Commander-in-Chief, Plymouth from 1938 and then Commander-in-Chief of Plymouth and Western Approaches Command from the outbreak of war in September 1939.
 He served as Flag Officer-in-Charge, London from 1942 and retired in 1946.
-Before retiring in 1946 Nasmith moved to Rothes living out the remainder of his days in the town.
+Before retiring in 1946 Nasmith moved to Rothes in Scotland living out the remainder of his days in the town.

 In retirement he became Vice Chairman of the Imperial War Graves Commission.
 He was also appointed Vice-Admiral of the United Kingdom, a ceremonial position.

-He died in Rothes in 1965, aged 83.
+He died in Rothes in 1965, aged 82.